 How to set up your Gmail IMAP settings

 We have already published a guide on setting up your Gmail IMAP settings.
 It is extremely simple.
-Go to your Gmail settings and then to Forwarding and POP/IMAP.
+Go to your Gmail settings and then Forwarding and POP/IMAP.
 Toggle on Enable IMAP and leave the other settings alone.
-Save it and exit out of it.
+Save it and exit it.
+That’s that part done.

 How to set up your Gmail SMTP settings